Garlic is used so often in cooking, it is fitting that it has its own national day. April 19 is National Garlic Day.

 - Give a garlic plant as a housewarming present.

-- And of course, get in the kitchen and cook some tasty recipes that feature garlic.
+- And of course, get in the kitchen and cook some other tasty recipes that feature garlic.

 - Barramundi with a lemon butter garlic sauce

 - Horseradish cream sauce with roasted garlic

 - Easy garlic lemon chicken